Wall Fellowships

 Any tenured or university tenure-track faculty member from both UBC campuses are eligible to apply.

-Can I apply for a Wall Research Award for faculty and a Wall Fellowship?
+Can I apply for a Wall Fellowship and a Wall Research Award for faculty?

-Yes, but if an applicant is successfully awarded a Wall Fellowship, they are not eligible to take up the Wall Research Award as a primary applicant, i.e., they would only be eligible to be a co-applicant on a Wall Research Award (Team Faculty Award).
+Yes, you may apply for both awards.
+However, if you are successfully awarded a Wall Fellowship, you will not be eligible to take up the Wall Research Award as a primary applicant, i.e., you would only be eligible to hold the latter as a co-applicant on a Wall Research Award (Team Faculty Award).

 Can I apply for a Wall Fellowship if I already hold a major Chair (e.g., Canada Research Chair, Canada Research Excellence Chair) or other distinguished fellowship?

-Yes, however, the adjudication committee may favour, at their discretion, those who do not hold these kinds of major chairs or awards in order to maximize the impact of Wall Legacy Funds to researchers.
+Yes, however, the adjudication committee may favour, at their discretion, other outstanding applicants who do not hold these types of funding, in order to maximize the impact of Wall Legacy Funds to researchers.

 Application Process